Skip to main content

 4. Store the container in the refrigerator, at a temperature below 4°C, once again.8

-5. Consume boiled eggs within a week for optimal freshness and safety.10
+5. Wondering how long do boiled eggs last in the fridge?
+Consume boiled eggs within a week for optimal freshness and safety.10

 Remember that these tips apply to boiled eggs, and dishes containing cooked eggs (such as an egg salad, for example).
 Dishes with raw eggs should be handled and stored with an extreme level of caution.